 Mitzi Melnicoff, Portrait of Albert Kligman

-Mitzi Melnicoff depicts her husband, Dr. Albert Kligman, a renowned dermatologist and a professor at the University of Pennsylvania School of Medicine.
+Mitzi Melnicoff depicts her husband, Dr. Albert Kligman, a dermatologist and professor at the University of Pennsylvania School of Medicine.
 The portrait is a woodblock print with five colors; Melnicoff carved a separate woodblock to print each color.
 The bold lines and dramatic sense of light, with Kligman's face half in red and half in yellow, convey a powerful force of character.

 Born in Philadelphia, Mitzi Melnicoff attended classes at the Graphic Sketch Club (now the Fleisher Art Memorial), Settlement Music School, and then Temple University's Tyler School of Art from 1939 to 1943.
 She worked as a professional illustrator at N. W. Ayers, Inc., in Philadelphia, and in the 1950s she worked as a freelance illustrator for Columbia Records and a number of magazines, including Fortune, Sports Illustrated, and Cosmopolitan.
 She was an instructor at the Philadelphia College of Art (now the University of the Arts) from 1962 until her untimely death in 1972.